-Installing surveillance to deter crime
+Installing surveillance cameras to deter crime

-Reducing the threat of terrorism
+Reducing the threat of terrorism in Florida

-For certain types of businesses, the potential for terrorists to gain access to potentially hazardous materials is a legitimate concern.
+For certain types of businesses in Fort Lauderdale, the potential for terrorists to gain access to potentially hazardous materials is a legitimate concern.
 Businesses that are in the manufacturing and energy industries frequently handle volatile materials and toxic chemicals.
 Therefore, these businesses must take extra care to store and transport these materials securely.
 A comprehensive surveillance system is capable of monitoring the potentially hazardous materials from the time their are manufactured or transported to the site until the time the materials are disposed of or transported to another location.
 It is critical that these businesses always know where dangerous materials are located as well as who has access to the materials.
 Video surveillance allows managers to identify potentially vulnerable areas in the company’s security policies.

-Monitoring workflow and systems
+Monitoring workflow and company protocols

 Virtually every business requires some version of quality assurance.
 Retail stores may utilize camera surveillance to capture footage that can be used to train new employees.
 Managers may regularly review footage to observe compliance with company policies.
 In the event that a customer dispute arises, business owners and managers may review surveillance footage to determine if employees delivered unsatisfactory service.
 Retail businesses may also monitor and verify vendor deliveries.
 In the event that the retail business must dispute the arrival of a delivery, the company may provide video surveillance as evidence to the vendor that the delivery never arrived.
 Factories may use cameras to monitor systems and verify that the factory remains in compliance with safety regulations.
 In addition to maintaining an environment that complies with local, state, and federal law, industrial settings present a greater potential for safety risks.
 Employees who work in warehouses and factories often handle chemicals, operate heavy machinery, and navigate large boxes and other obstacles throughout the workplace.
 Ensuring workers comply with internal procedures can help keep the workplace safer and provide evidence in the event that an employee is injured and files a claim for compensation.

-Important things to consider before buying
+Important things to consider before buying a business security system

-There are several factors Pompano Beach and Fort Lauderdale businesses should consider when deciding on the best security system to meet their needs.
+There are several factors Fort Lauderdale businesses should consider when deciding on the best security system to meet their needs.
 Small businesses may have more of a limited budget while more established enterprises are more likely to need and be able to afford a more comprehensive system.
 Most surveillance systems include digital cameras, although systems that utilize traditional analog cameras are still available and are usually a lower priced option.
 Digital cameras have a multitude of capabilities analog cameras typically do not have.
 For environments that require recording from long distances or capturing fine details, business owners and managers should choose cameras that have a higher resolution and are capable of zooming in and out to capture details such as license plate numbers and facial features.
 Cameras that include a night vision feature are very useful in settings that have dim lighting.
 Outdoor settings like parking lots and golf courses require weatherproof cameras.
 Storage capacity is another important concern when choosing a surveillance system.
 Analog systems usually store recorded footage onto DVDs, which contributes to cost if the enterprises records 24/7.
 Digital systems offer the option of storing recorded footage to a cloud service.
 If the system includes a motion sensor, the owner may opt to set the security system up to record only when the cameras are activated by movement.
-While many businesses may opt to install a wireless digital system, some settings such as warehouses and factories are not suitable environments for wireless systems as wireless signals do not easily pass through thick cement walls.
+While many Florida businesses may opt to install a wireless digital system, some settings such as warehouses and factories are not suitable environments for wireless systems as wireless signals do not easily pass through thick cement walls.
 In these settings, a wired system is often a better option, though the process of running cable may be cumbersome and present challenges when determining where to locate the recording device.